SAHU-01/MarkDown-Editor/README.md

   ```
   <script src="showdown.js"></script>
   ```
--Also run the following command on your your terminal if you are not using webpack/bundler cp node_modules/showdown/dist/showdown.js public
+- Also run the following command on your your terminal if you are not using webpack/bundler cp node_modules/showdown/dist/showdown.js public

 - Remember to uncheck enable js map and enable css map from your cocnsole setting